 “I wish to commend NERI for this remarkable work because a lot of people have benefited from the face mask production,” says Hajjiya Zuwaira Gambo, Borno state’s Commissioner of Women Affairs and Social Development.
 “As time goes on, quality face masks like the ones NERI is supporting will be scarce, so this is a great initiative.”

-As of mid-May, 30,000 non-medical cloth masks had been delivered and distributed by state officials to high-risk residents, including people with disabilities, transit workers and market vendors.
+As of the first week of June, more than 51,000 non-medical cloth masks had been delivered and distributed by state officials to high-risk residents, including people with disabilities, transit workers and market vendors.

 “This is a great opportunity for women of Borno state as a whole, because these face masks will not only benefit commercial transportation drivers, market vendors and the public, but it is also an income generating activity for us,” says Bintu, a tailor who helped train the other members of the group on making masks.
 “I praise NERI for all that they have been doing for women in the state.”

 Bintu and the other tailors had all previously received livelihoods skills training through NLCB under various activities aimed at supporting vulnerable women to generate income.
 Past trainings have focused on how to make bags, shoes and other items, and the same process is now being applied to producing masks.
 The mask making training occurred in small group settings, and then the women were provided with materials and instructions to continue the work from home.